fuse-box/fuse-box/docs/rollup.md

 * Read thoroughly the Rollup [documentation](rollupjs.org)
 * FuseBox API will NOT be included.
 You won't be able to use ANY of the FuseBox features.

-If you know what you are doing, you can procceed by checking an [example](https://github.com/fuse-box/fuse-box-rollup-example):
+If you know what you are doing, you can proceed by checking an [example](https://github.com/fuse-box/fuse-box-rollup-example):

 ```bash
 git clone git@github.com:fuse-box/fuse-box-rollup-example.git